-South Africa has a system of exchange controls that applies to all South African residents (including external companies registered in South Africa, which are deemed to be South African residents for exchange control purposes).
-These exchange controls prohibit the export of capital and/or revenue, whether directly or indirectly, or dealing in foreign exchange, without the prior approval of the South African Reserve Bank.
-Nonresidents have been granted a general approval, pursuant to the exchange control rulings issued by the Financial Surveillance Department of the South African Reserve Bank, to deal in assets located in South Africa and to invest and disinvest from South Africa.
-However, South African residents intending to attract investment by nonresidents in debt securities are required to adhere to the exchange control rulings and especially the securities control provisions thereof.
+In terms of the Exchange Control Regulations published under the Currency and Exchanges Act 9 of 1933, South Africa has a system of exchange controls that applies to all South African residents (including external companies registered in South Africa, which are deemed to be South African residents for exchange control purposes).
+These exchange controls prohibit the export of capital and/or revenue, whether directly or indirectly, or dealing in foreign exchange, without the prior approval of the South African Reserve Bank (the "SARB").
+Nonresidents may be granted a general approval, pursuant to the exchange control rulings issued by the Financial Surveillance Department of the SARB, to deal in assets located in South Africa and to invest and disinvest from South Africa.
+However, South African residents intending to attract investment from non-residents in debt securities are required to adhere to the exchange control rulings and especially the securities control provisions thereof.

-Residents will be required to obtain exchange control approval for the issuance or listing of debt securities if they are to be available to be acquired by a nonresident and in the event that the interest rate to be paid or discounted is higher than the prime overdraft rate plus 3% per annum.
+Residents will be required to obtain exchange control approval from the SARB for the issuance or listing of debt securities to investors who are non-residents provided that the non-resident is not a related party to the SPV, the securities are issued in South Africa and the interest rate to be paid or discounted is higher than prime overdraft plus 3% per annum or issued in another currency and the interest is higher than the rate published by the SARB plus 2% per annum.
 This threshold may be amended from time to time.
 The JSE will not grant the listing of debt securities until the exchange control approval has been obtained.
-Most South African commercial banks act as authorised dealers for the South African Reserve Bank, and gaining approval is a relatively straightforward process.
+Most South African commercial banks act as authorised dealers for the SARB, and gaining approval is a relatively straightforward process.